splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 In the file above we tell the OpenTelemetry agent to look for Pods that matches the name "apache"  and have port 80 open.
 Once found  the agent will configure a Apache receiver to read Apache metrics from the configured url.

-To use this  the above configuration upgrade the existing Splunk OpenTelemetry Collector Helm chart with the following command:
+To use this the new apache configuration, you can upgrade the existing Splunk OpenTelemetry Collector Helm chart with the following command:

 ``` bash
 helm upgrade splunk-otel-collector \